maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 > **Connected slots between reaction term and diffusion term**
 > to-do

+**Meshes and spatial discretization**

+The implementation of the muscle participant in this folder requires of several meshes.

+On the one hand we have a 1D mesh for each fiber.
+On the other hand we have a 3D mesh for the solid mechanics problem.

+The spatial discretization for the solid mechanics is done via FEM.
+In OpenDiHu we can choose between using linear or quadratic ansatz functions.
+Quadratic ansatz functions are used for the muscle participant.
+This is implemented by choosing `"meshName": "muscle1Mesh_quadratic"` in the muscle settings file.

+TODO: check that defining `"muscle1Mesh"` is actually necessary.

 ### The tendon participant:
 Two opendihu solvers for the tendon participant can be found in this folder: `tendon_precice_dynamic.cpp` and `tendon_linear_precice_dynamic.cpp`.
 The main difference is that the equation describing the solid mechanics used on each of them is different.
+I recommend using `tendon_linear_precice_dynamic.cpp`, which solves a linear equation and is believed to be more stable.

+In any case, you must specify the `tendon_material` according to the opendihu solver you are using:

+- linear tendon: `tendon_linear_precice_dynamic.cpp` and `tendon_material= "SaintVenantKirchoff"`
+- non-linear tendon: `tendon_precice_dynamic.cpp` and `tendon_material= "SaintVenantKirchoff"`

+In the file `settings_tendon.py` you can see the input parameters that are used in each case.
+You can play with the elasticity of the tendon by modifying these parameters.

+> **Note**
+> If we solve a linear equation does it makes sense to use quadratic ansatz functions??
+TODO: make sure that linear functions work well for a single tendon.

 ### About the muscle-tendon example: